jwayn/YeeBot/readme.md

 Everything is slowly being moved into the rewrite.
 Once complete, that will become the root directory.

+### TODO:
 There is a [Trello](https://trello.com/b/70M7ljxB/yeebot) project tracking the progress of YeeBot.

-### TODO:
-* Complete the new raffle system
-* Add a status command to check on meme statuses
-* Add several misc commands (!yee, !sputnik, etc.)

 ### Getting Started:
 * Clone YeeBot